 Linda’s chosen medium is oil paint and the animals that appear most in her pieces are dogs, burros and various birds; and the wildlife common to the western United States, like cottontail rabbits, desert bighorn sheep, mule deer, and the desert gray wolf.
 (Now based in central Arizona, she’s originally from Utah and lived in Wyoming and Colorado for a number of years.)

-Inspired by her lifelong fascination with animals and immediate access to a swath of picturesque terrain–the kaleidoscopic Sonoran Desert, Linda is often in compositional mode, taking to the wild with her paints and palette and portable easel.
-Wildlife, like pets and other domesticated animals present random opportunities for paintings.
-For every piece, though, there are definite conditions that must be met.
+Inspired by her lifelong fascination with animals and immediate access to a swath of picturesque terrain–the kaleidoscopic Sonoran Desert, Linda is often in compositional mode, taking to the wild with her paints and palette and portable easel. ”I am always fascinated with how shapes, values, colors and edges can enhance, direct, and orchestrate my choices.

 Linda has won numerous awards for her work and pieces of hers can be found in the permanent collections of several libraries, museums, and corporations.
 One of her highest honors was a painting commissioned in 1983 by the State of Wyoming as a gift to President Reagan, with Linda herself presenting it to the President.
 The painting, of an antelope, hung for many years in the living room of the President’s California residence, and was then moved to the Reagan Library in Simi Valley where it remains to this day.